 All Thesis Committee members must approve the final version and sign the Thesis Signature and Approval form (http://gradschool.sc.edu/forms/G-TSF.pdf).
-The hard copy of the signed form is submitted to the Graduate School.
+The hard copy of the signed form, with original signatures, is submitted to the Graduate School.